wildmichael/wildmichael.github.io/_posts/2020-10-23-dynamically-generating-linq-expressions.md

 single column, but by the combined values of multiple columns, in this case two columns.
 I needed to fetch a whole list of items, so I didn't want to query for each item individually.
-When using LINQ on collections this is a fairly straigtht forward task:
+When using LINQ on collections this is a fairly straight forward task:

 ```cs
 var listOfItems = new List<(string Key1, int Key2, string Value)>